Wedding Ring Buyer’s Guide

 For a sleek, modern aesthetic, the flush setting is the way to go.
 Diamonds are set into the band itself, with no claws – just the metal pushed over the edges to secure each stone.
 This setting offers a minimal, ultra-modern look while keeping the diamonds securely in place.

 Sourcing exquisite diamonds at great value is central to our customers' confidence in shopping at Queensmith.
-Our Sales team are qualified gemmologists, and we're always on hand to give the realist, in-depth advice you can count on.
+Our Sales team are true gemmology experts, and we're always on hand to give the realist, in-depth advice you can count on.

 Add a Personal Touch With an Engraving

-Let us know if you have any specific ideas – we’re happy to help make your rings as personal as your love story.
+Get in touch with any ideas – we’re happy to help make your rings as personal as your love story.

-Selecting the perfect wedding ring is a meaningful decision, and getting it right will ensure a piece you’ll love and wear for a lifetime.
-Here are five essential tips to guide you through the process of choosing your wedding ring.
+Selecting the perfect wedding ring is a meaningful decision, and knowing how to choose a wedding ring will ensure you’ll find a piece you love and wear for a lifetime.
+Here are five essential tips on how to choose a wedding ring.

 #2: Match with Your Engagement Ring